sanskaarz/LearnJS/README2.md

 Keywords =  let , var , const

+Redeclaring
 let , const can not be re-decleared var can be redecleared

+var x = 2;     // Allowed
+var x = 3;     // Allowed
+x = 4;         // Allowed

+  const x = 2;   // Allowed
+  x = 2;         // Not allowed
+  var x = 2;     // Not allowed
+  let x = 2;     // Not allowed
+  const x = 2;   // Not allowed

-Strings are written inside double or single quotes.
+Strings are written inside double or sinle quotes.
 Numbers are written without quotes.

 <span style="color: red;">text</span>